edricccx/Animal-Detection-using-deep-learning-/README.md

 U will have to create a folder with name models(it can be any name as long as u change it in the above code) so that it saves the model.

+# About the dataset used
 The dataset i used to train this model,i will provide a link down below

 https://www.kaggle.com/datasets/iamsouravbanerjee/animal-image-dataset-90-different-animals?select=name+of+the+animals.txt

-There are 90 classes where i have only used 56 classes
+There are 90 classes where i have only used 56 classes(u can use how many classes u want as long as u can bring appropriate changes to the model's code)

 From that link all the classes that i have choosen are these